 - the need to hold objects further away in order to bring them into focus

 If you think you might have presbyopia, do not fear!
-There are some simple vitamins you can take to correct your presbyopia!
+There are some simple vitamins you can take to correct your presbyopia and preserve your vision for later in life.

-And if you want to be sure you have presbyopia and not a more serious eye problem, consult your eye care provider for a proper diagnosis.
-Then move on to these natural, safe treatments!
+If you want to be sure you have presbyopia and not a more serious eye problem, consult your eye care provider for a proper diagnosis.
+It’s extremely important to keep up with regular eye exams as you age.
+This will ensure you catch any serious vision problems early.
+Then you can move on to these natural, safe treatments!

 Vitamins to Help Treat Presbyopia